The experience of grief is unique to each person, just as the nature of relationships between people are unique.

 What is grief?

-The person who is sick will also be grieving as they are faced with saying goodbye to loved ones and life itself.
+The person who is terminally ill will also be grieving, and going through a range of difficult emotions, as they face the end of their life and having to say goodbye to loved ones and life itself.

 Grieving over the loss of the home